kubernetes-sigs/karpenter/designs/disruption-controls-by-reason.md

 - Block Drift, but allow Expiration
 - Fully Block Drift && Expiration, but allow consolidation to occur
 - Block Drift && Expiration, but allow emptiness
-- Limit Drift && Expiration while allowing agressive but not unbounded consolidation
+- Limit Drift && Expiration while allowing aggressive but not unbounded consolidation

-- Allow Cost Saving operations only on weekends.
+Note that these samples are written with the intention to think through our design, and more formal documentation will be prepared for common customer scenarios.

 #### Block Drift and allow Expiration
 Customers who roll out aggressive node image upgrades don't want to roll the nodes due to drift, but want to use node expiration to force users onto compliant node images eventually.
 The scenario here is an ML Training workload.
 Ideally we want to let it bake as long as possible, but not at the cost of compromising the security of the cluster.